 Representative Speakers.
-Professor Christy Lopez, Georgetown Univ.
-Law Center and Co-Director Georgetown Law Innovative Policing Program; Jonathan Aronie, Partner, Sheppard Mullin and Chair, ABLE Project Board of Advisors; Brett Parson, ABLE Training Coordinator; Lisa A. Kurtz, ABLE Project Director
+Professor Christy Lopez, Georgetown University Law Center and Co-Director Georgetown Law Innovative Policing Program; Jonathan Aronie, Partner, Sheppard Mullin and Chair, ABLE Project Board of Advisors; Lisa A. Kurtz, ABLE Project Director

 Third Annual EPIC Peer Intervention Executive Leadership Conference*

 Purpose: This two-day program hosted by the New Orleans Police Department and Loyola University New Orleans College of Law provides a unique opportunity for police leaders to learn the science behind the NOPD’s EPIC active bystandership training program, and to identify concrete steps their agencies can take to implement active bystandership programs of their own.

 Intended Audience: Law enforcement leaders and law enforcement academy leaders.

 Representative Speakers: Superintendent Shaun Ferguson (NOPD), Dr. Ervin Staub (Professor Emeritus, Univ.
 Mass.), Dr. Joel Dvoskin (Univ. of Arizona), civil rights lawyer Mary Howell (New Orleans), and multiple members of the New Orleans Police Department